Iron Maiden - Ed Hunter

 What about the 20 fan-rated songs?
 Even worse!
 Now, I understand everyone's tastes, but how do you, I repeat, how do you choose Futureal?
 Tailgunner?
 Iron Maiden (don't bother me with the story that you want to hear it live, I agree with you, but we are talking about a song that was successful only because it bears the name of the band)?

-Why am I writing all this to you?
-Because this is the first collection of the group that I have listened to and consumed (despite having been loaned to me).
-From this collection my desire to collect all the Maiden albums started and therefore it was she who sanctioned my reverence for this legendary band.
+I am writing this because this is the first collection from the group that I listened to and truly absorbed, even though it was loaned to me.
+This collection sparked my desire to collect all the Iron Maiden albums and ignited my admiration for this legendary band.

 Disc I [Music]